mython-dev/mython-dev/README.md

-"I know Hack and I believe in Hak.
+"I know Hack and I believe in Hack.
 So...You have no chance :/"

 "You may stop this individual, but you can't stop us all... after all, we're all alike."